 How should I disclose my disability?

 Disclose the disability in writing.
 Be confident and positive.
 Combine the disclosure with a request for accommodations that will enable you to perform the job.
 Provide professional documentation of your disability and need for accommodations.

 What documentation of my disability and need for accommodations do I have to provide?

 You need to provide documentation that establishes that you have a disability and that you need the accommodations you have requested.
 This might be a letter or report for the college or employer from the professional who has evaluated you.
-It should state the diagnosis and tests and methods used in the diagnostic process, evaluate how the impairment impacts on you, and recommend reasonable accommodations.
+It should state the diagnosis and tests and methods used in the diagnostic process, evaluate how the impairment impacts you, and recommend reasonable accommodations.

 What if I find out I have a learning disability during college or even later?

 A late diagnosis of learning disabilities may be questioned more than an early diagnosis.
 It is important to have excellent documentation of the disability.
 It may be important to explain why the disability was not evident earlier.
 For example, Janet was diagnosed during her first year of college with a reading disorder.
 There were reasons why the problem had not shown up earlier.
-She had done well in the elementary and secondary school because she went to schools that did not have timed tests.
+She had done well in elementary and secondary school because she went to schools that did not have timed tests.
 She put in the extra time needed to successfully complete her course work and her tests.
 In college, timed tests posed a major problem for her and led her to seek a thorough evaluation.
 She was able to document her reading disorder and her need for extra test time in college and medical school.

 Yes.
 The existence of a disability is to be judged without reference to the possible beneficial effects of medication.
-The taking of prescription medication for ADD does not result in loss of disability status under the Rehabilitation Act and ADA or in loss of reasonable accommodations.
+The taking of prescription medication for ADD or ADHD does not result in loss of disability status under the Rehabilitation Act and ADA or in loss of reasonable accommodations.

 Can I be fired from my job or dismissed from college even if I establish that I have a disability?